 Nothing fancy about spray painting.
-No priming is needed but you can add a coat of outdoor spray paint and then top with the plastic type.
+No primer is needed but you can add a coat of outdoor spray paint and then top with the plastic type.

 You don’t have to waste paint on the underside of the seat but check for nooks and crannies that will be visible.
 Let dry for another few minutes.